 Then it dawned on me: the weighted blanket.
 I looked at my credit card statements.
 Yep, I had ordered the weighted blanket just a few weeks before my first visit to the orthopedist.
-Within a month of using a weighted blanket, my pain was bad enough that I had to see a specialist.
+Within a month of using a weighted blanket, my back and hip pain was bad enough that I had to see a specialist.

 I stopped using it.
 The pain was gone within 2-3 days.
 Within 4-5 days, I no longer need any meds and I’ve canceled my procedure.
 An entire half a year was wasted, visiting specialists, taking medications.
 As soon as I stopped using my weighted blanket, I was fine.

 It is now about 6 weeks since I’ve stopped using it, and I’m completely fine.
 Including my sleep!

 Anyway, that is my cautionary tale about weighted blankets.
 I’m not using mine anymore.
 And, I stopped Kevin from using his because he’s non-verbal.
 It could take me years to figure out that he has back pain or any other discomfort from his blanket.

 Mine was 12 lbs., which is less than 10% of my body weight as is recommended.